igearfs/mirth_connect_docker/README.md

   - Mirth Connect 1
   - Mirth Connect 2
 - **PostgreSQL**: Database backend for both Mirth Connect instances.
-  - The postgres has 2 databases and schemas in it..
+  - The postgres has 2 databases and schemas in it.
+One for each Mirth Connect.
 Please see startup_files/postgres-init/mc-postgres-init.sql
   - If heavy load you can break this up and drop stunnel in front of each docker-compose
   - Also if you need to the postgres+citus database is set to master so you can add more nodes.